canvas-medical/documentation/collections/_sdk/Workflow Kit/sdk-quickstart.md

 ---
 ## Introduction

 The <b>Canvas Workflow Kit</b> is a Software Development Kit (SDK) that makes it possible to extend the functionality of a Canvas instance.
-By providing a built-in command-line interface, skeleton code and test commands, developers can use the the SDK to create custom Protocols.
+By providing a built-in command-line interface, skeleton code and test commands, developers can use the SDK to customize Protocols.
+The Canvas Workflow Kit’s original purpose was to support clinical quality measures.
+Through Protocols, customers are able to drive recommendations or changes to workflow based on various patient changes.
+Due to the original purpose of the Canvas Workflow Kit, recommending changes in workflow or creating additional interventions based on triggers or events beyond patient data is not possible.
-<br><br>

 ## Installation

 The SDK can either be [downloaded directly from PyPI](https://pypi.org/project/canvas-workflow-kit/) or can be installed using the Python Package Manager `pip`.
 Python 3.8 or above is required.